Flying Tigers: Defense of Rangoon

 On 12 January, the Japanese launched their Burma Campaign.
 Significantly outnumbered, the AVG was gradually reduced through attrition, but often exacted a disproportionate toll of their attackers.
 On 24 January, six Ki-21s of the 14th Sentai escorted by Ki-27s attacked Mingaladon.
 All the Ki-21s were shot down by the AVG and RAF defenders.
 On 28 January, a fighter sweep of 37 Ki-27s was engaged by 16 AVG P-40s and two RAF fighters.
 Three "Nates" were shot down for the loss of two P-40s.
 The next day, another sweep of 20 Ki-27s of the 70th Sentai was met by 10 Allied fighters (eight P-40s and two Hawker Hurricanes).
 Four were shot down for the loss of no Allied aircraft.

 Despite these minor victories and Chennault's reinforcement of the "Panda Bears" with pilots from the "Adam and Eves", by mid-February, only 10 P-40s were still operational at Mingaladon.
 Commonwealth troops retreated before the Japanese onslaught, and the AVG was pressed into the ground attack role to support them.
 One unfortunate result of these missions was a prolonged air attack on a suspected Japanese column on 21 February that turned out to consist of Commonwealth troops.
 More than 100 Allied people died in this friendly fire incident.
 On 27 February, after hearing that the RAF was retreating and pulling out its radar equipment, the AVG withdrew to bases in northern Burma.

 By 24 January, the Flying Tigers had destroyed 73 Japanese aircraft while losing only five themselves – a notable performance, considering the AVG was outnumbered and faced experienced and fully trained Japanese pilots.
-The main disadvantage of JAAF fighter pilots of this period was the near-obsolescence of their predominant fighter type in the theater, the Ki-27.
+The main disadvantage of JAAF fighter pilots of this period was the near-obsolescence of the Japanese' predominant fighter type in the theater, the Ki-27.
 Though more maneuverable than the P-40, its armament and performance was inferior.
 Lightly constructed and armed, it could not withstand frontal attacks nor could it out-dive Allied fighters such as the P-40; if it attempted to, it often came apart in the air.
 In fact, its cruising speed was less than that of the Ki-21 bombers it was intended to escort.